flashbots/suave-specs/README.md

 <div class="hideInDocs">

-For creating tables of contents, we use the [huntertran.auto-markdown-toc VS code extension](https://marketplace.visualstudio.com/items?itemName=huntertran.auto-markdown-toc).
+For creating tables of contents, we use the ["Markdown All in One" VS code extension](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one).
+This extension comes with a lot of keyboard shortcuts, which may override the ones you are already using.
+You can disable keyboard shortcuts for this extension by going to "Settings -> Keyboard Shortcuts" (cmd+K cmd+S) and searching for `markdown.ext` (see [#22](https://github.com/flashbots/suave-specs/pull/22) for more details).

 However, we don't need the ToCs and some other content (like this paragraph) rendered in the documentation frontend.
 Therefore, please add the `<div class="hideInDocs"></div>` to any content that should not appear in the FE.